 The location of our hotel, Athens Golden Age Hotel, permitted a peek into the historic Mavili square section of the city that we probably wouldn’t have seen otherwise.

 We went for a drink there at Kyrios Bar, where we amazingly found two seats to perch on as hipper, younger folk reveled the night away.
 We felt old and nostalgic for the times we would have been chain smoking right along with them.

 Instead, we sipped our Malagousia white wine from Serres, observed the bartender’s egg white foaming technique and left the bar on the early side for Athens, around 12:30 am.

-The final night, my birthday, a dinner to remember at Michelin-starred Nolan, which was astounding and notable despite our weeks of non-stop eating and drinking.
+The final night of our honeymoon in Corfu, my birthday, a dinner to remember at Michelin-starred Nolan, which was astounding and notable despite our weeks of non-stop eating and drinking.

 We toasted farewell to Greece, vowing to return, as we looked over from our rooftop at a view of the Acropolis at night, glowing almost as bright as the moon above.

 Start planning your getaway to Corfu, Greece today!
 You’ll want to be prepared with hotel or VRBO options, favorited local restaurants, tips on how to get around and more through Travelocity and TripAdvisor.
 Then when you’re ready to book, find the best flight deals and travel packages through Kiwi search and compare tools.